The Lost Art of Forehead Sweat: Plot

 Back at Mulder's house, Mulder and Scully watch "The Lost Martian", after Mulder realizes that it was a real episode from a cheap Twilight Zone knockoff show called Dusky Realm.
-Scully, serving some Goop-O made in Mulder's mold of Sasquatch's foot.
+Scully serves some Goop-O made in Mulder's mold of Sasquatch's foot.
 She then decides not to eat it after all, telling Mulder "I want to remember how it all was".

 Production

 The episode guest stars Brian Huskey as Reggie, whose casting was revealed in September 2017 via Gillian Anderson's Twitter account.
 The episode features a montage of clips from past episodes, which insert Reggie into them; episodes featured included "Pilot", "Tooms", "Clyde Bruckman's Final Repose", "Teso Dos Bichos", "Home", "Small Potatoes", and "Unusual Suspects".
 The character of Reggie was previously briefly introduced in the second episode of the season, "This", when he appears in the digitized X-Files database.
 Regarding what clips to use, writer and director Darin Morgan commented:

 I thought I was going to be using different episodes or scenes, but then when I went back and looked at those things, there was no place to put Reggie.
 They were all tight close-ups, usually Mulder and Scully.
 That was all sort of last-minute, that was the last thing I wrote in the script.
 It was like 3 in the morning.
 I was watching like DVD episodes and sort of fast-forwarding through them.
 'No, he could fit in there.'
 I tried to pick episodes that at least bigger fans of the show would remember, and I think the ones that I picked most people know.

 The episode features several other Easter eggs and references, including references to the TV shows The Twilight Zone and The Outer Limits, and the movie Kazaam, which is a popular example of the Mandela effect.
 The name of the mental institution, Spotnitz Sanitarium, is a reference to former X-Files writer Frank Spotnitz.

 The scene featuring Mulder and Dr. They was filmed at the A-maze-ing Laughter art installation park in Vancouver.
 In the scene's final shot, the camera dollies out to reveal multiple American flags, as a joke for fans.
 Much of The X-Files was shot in Vancouver, Canada pretending to be the USA.
 It fits with the Mandela effect to place Vancouver's most famous outdoor art installation as obviously not in the USA.